top of page

 Ultimately, the best flooring for your rental unit depends on your budget, tenant type, and expected wear and tear.
 By choosing durable, low-maintenance flooring, you can increase the value of your property while minimizing future repairs.

-Although it is a good idea to maintain the same flooring throughout, it is not unusual to use different types of flooring in different rooms depending on preference and traffic.
+Although using the same flooring throughout is ideal, it’s common to vary flooring by room based on traffic and tenant preference.
 But remember, you can never go wrong with flooring that is durable, low maintenance, and easy to clean.

 Did you find this article helpful?